brunnedu/CIL2023/README.md

 `conda activate cil`\
 `pip install -r requirements.txt`

-You can then train the model by executing: \
+#### You can then train the model by executing:
 `python main.py train "path to training data" -id "experiment name"` \
 In case the training crashes and you want to resume from the last checkpoint, use the `-r` flag.

+#### You can then run the model on some test data by executing:
+`python main.py run "path to test data" "experiment name"`

+#### You can then generate a submission by executing:
+`python main.py submission "experiment name"` \
+In case you want to specify a different foreground threshold, use `-t 0.5` for example.

 To see a list of all available commands type: \
 `python main.py --help`